 The Must-Haves for Gorilla Trekking – a Porter and a Walking Stick

 Two Things that will free you on a Gorilla – Chimpanzee Trek, Hike, Climb – a Porter and Walking Stick

-Chimpanzee Trekking in Kibale Forest or in the Kyambura Gorge.
+Chimpanzee Trekking in Kibale Forest or the Kyambura Gorge.
 Climbing one of the three volcanoes in Mgahinga Gorilla Park.
 Hitting the trails in the foothills of the Rwenzori Mountains of the Moon or as you ascend Mount Morungole visiting the Ik People.

 The Two Must-Haves for Gorilla Trekking are a Porter and a Walking Stick

-Using a Porter for your Gorilla Trek
+Why you need a Porter for your Gorilla Trek

 Why do you need to use the services of a porter?The answer is simple and practical.
 A porter’s service allows you to focus on the Trek, your surroundings, the birds, wildlife, other primates, and the gorillas themselves.

 Your daypack may not feel heavy, but carrying it for hours through the underbrush of the rainforest will quickly change your mind.

-Using a porter makes your trek more enjoyable, freeing you up to move more comfortably through the often-thick vegetation.
-Your porter remains with you throughout the Trek and will assist you personally as you cross a creek or to a stricter part of the trail.
+A porter’s services cost around $20, which is a small price to pay considering the help and assistance.
+Using a porter makes your Trek more enjoyable, freeing you to move more comfortably through the often-thick vegetation.
+Your porter remains with you throughout the Trek and will assist you personally as you cross a creek or a stricter part of the trail.

 Why use a Walking Stick on a Gorilla Trek:

-The Two Must-Haves for Gorilla Trekking are a Porter and a Walking Stick- Because of COVID-19, a Protective Facial Mask.
+The Two Must-Haves for Gorilla Trekking are a Porter and a Walking StickCOVID-19, a Protective Facial Mask.